mintwax/seeds/README.md

    -X ess padding between items
    X duration + audio details in small text

+x test scaling with lots of items x record button is floating on top of everything x add created (2s ago), display in grid under duration x play should display play progress as a progress bar in grid item x don't show progress bar if not playing

 # reactions to react and javascript stack